pycage/shellfish/doc/Main.md

 ## News

 ### November 2021
+* Some rendering issues in the {@link mid.ListView} element have been fixed.
+* The superfluous `dataChange` event has been removed from {@link mid.Object}.
+  In case of delegate items, the `modelDataChanged` event does the same.
+* The new elements {@link ui.Window} and {@link ui.WindowTitle} provide a way to put draggable and resizable floating windows into a parent box.
+* The {@link mid.Repeater} element now arranges spawned items in the order given by its model when modifying the model.
+* The new element {@link ui.OverflowScroller} provides a way for the user to scroll overflowing toolbars and other boxes.
+* The filesystem implementations {@link mid.DavFS} and {@link mid.OfflineFS}
+  have a move operation now, and file info objects have `ctime` and `mtime` fields for the creation time and modification time, respectively.
 * The element {@link mid.MouseBox} can now detect clicks even if a drag handler is connected.
 Compatibility issues with the Sailfish Browser have been fixed.
 * The element {@link ui.SplitBox} has the new properties `orientation` for